murchandamus/bitcoinops.github.io/_posts/en/newsletters/2019-03-26-newsletter.md

     will receive no compensation for the onchain transaction fees required for both of those transactions.
-According to the [Loop documentation][], their implementation has Alice send Bob a small trusted payment in advance of the trustless exchange as an act of good faith and an assurance that the operation won't end up costing Bob money.
+According to the [Loop documentation][], their implementation has Alice send Bob a small trusted payment via LN in advance of the trustless exchange as an act of good faith and an assurance that the operation won't end up costing Bob money.